danrobinson/tracestack/README.md

 ## Installation

-    pip install tracestack
+    $ pip install tracestack

+    >>> import tracestack

 ## Uses and Examples

 Do a post-mortem autopsy of your last exception ...

     >>> 1 / 0
     Traceback (most recent call last):
       File "<console>", line 1, in <module>
     ZeroDivisionError: integer division or modulo by zero

     >>> tracestack.pm()
     Traceback (most recent call last):
       File "<console>", line 1, in <module>
-    ZeroDivisionError: integer division or modulo by zero Hit spacebar to search this error message on Stack Overflow (using Google):
+    ZeroDivisionError: integer division or modulo by zero Searching this error message on Stack Overflow (using Google)...

 ... or catch all future exceptions ...

     >>> tracestack.enable()
     >>> 1 / 0
     Traceback (most recent call last):
-      File "<console>", line 1, in <module>
+      File "<stdin>", line 1, in <module>
-    ZeroDivisionError: integer division or modulo by zero Hit spacebar to search this error message on Stack Overflow (using Google):
+    ZeroDivisionError: integer division or modulo by zero Searching this error message on Stack Overflow (using Google)...

     >>> tracestack.disable()